-After discussing the US auto brand sales ranking for January, let’s zoom in on the models ranking.
+After discussing the US auto brand sales ranking for February, let’s zoom in on the models ranking.

 Another double digit gain for domestic passenger car sales in China which show no sign of slowing down as many analysts expected.
 A total of 1,9 million cars were sold in April, an increase of 14,2% over the same month in 2017.
 Year-to-date sales are now up 6,2% to 7,9 million cars.
 The Seasonally Adjusted Annualized selling Rate in April is stable at 24,8 million, similar to January and March and up from 21,2 million in April of last year.
 [Read more…]

 After looking at the March 2018 car brand sales in Europe, let’s look at individual model sales.
 After having its long-time streak on top of the ranking broken exactly one year ago when the Ford Fiesta briefly finished in the top spot, the Volkswagen Golf seems stronger than ever with a lead over over 14.000 sales over its closest rival as it’s the fastest growing nameplate in the top-15.
 Traditionally strong in March due to its sales leadership in the UK market, the Fiesta is back up into second place ahead of the Renault Clio but not with the kind of margin we’re used to, especially considering the little Ford is still brand new and the Clio is starting to age.
 [Read more…]